gausslabs/MP-PSI/pkg/README.md

 ### Benchmarks in web-app

-The benchmarks are run on M2 Macbook Pro with 12 cores and 32GB of RAM.
-The browser used is Brave v1.61.116 Chromium:120.0.6099.217.
-The benchmark code is also part of `index.html`.
-The benchmark relates to a PSI protocol based on the following `bfv` parameters:
+ The benchmark relates to a PSI protocol are based on the following `bfv` parameters:

 - `ciphertext_moduli`: `[1032193, 1073692673]`
 - `extension_moduli` : `[995329, 1073668097]`
 - `plaintext_modulus`: `40961`
 - `ring_size`: `2048`

+**Runtime**

+The benchmarks are run on M2 Macbook Pro with 12 cores and 32GB of RAM.
+The browser used is Brave v1.61.116 Chromium:120.0.6099.217.
+The benchmark code is also part of `index.html`.

 | Operation | Time (ms) |
 | ---       | ---       |